Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - DLC06NukaWorld \[ 977 of 977 \]

 Current known issues:
+- \[PRP\] Nearest 11A621: \"Captain's hatch\" walls suck and have holes as they are clearly not intended for this.
 - \[PRP\] Wherever the hell https://youtu.be/hFE3jzjq_WY is at.
 - \[PRP\] Croup Manor 2F ref https://www.youtube.com/watch?v=qJAYTCSn7y8
 - \[PRP\] 0.53: CorvegaAssemblyPlant01 in both baseline and UIL flavors are busted for previs.
 Only an issue for the stable builds.
 Unstable has this cell working, probably from process improvements.